 Marketing is a skill you and I both need to get good at.

 If you have no clients you have no business.
-So the questions is, how do you become known so that people buy from you.
+If you have a message that needs to reach a lot of people – say you’re an author, a ministry, holding an event, how do you reach them?
+How do you become known so that people buy from you.

 There’s also the added challenge of how to do it without being ‘salesy’.
 Or without throwing thousands of dollars at something that might not work.